Serenity0204/Contact-Management-System/README.md

 # Contact-Management-System
 It's my first ever programming project.

-It's a contact management system built with C++.
-It has 8 different functionalities.
+A console contact management system built with C++.
+It has 8 different functionalities include CRUD.

 Note: The maximum capacity is 1000 contacts.
 1. Enter 1 to add a contact